I’ve Never Opened One

 For if anyone is a hearer of the Word and not a doer, he is like a man who looks at his natural face in a mirror; for once he has looked at himself and gone away, he has immediately forgotten what kind of person he was.
 But one who looks intently at the perfect law, the law of liberty, and abides by it, not having become a forgetful hearer but an effectual doer, this man shall be blessed in what he does.
 (James 1: 23-25)

 Do you want to have an intimate relationship with God and to experience His Presence and blessings in your life?
-What you have to do is as easy as A-B-C:
+What you have to do is as easy as A-B-C-D-E:

 - Admit you are a sinner and ask Jesus (Heb.
 Yeshua) to forgive you of your sins.

-- Believe what Jesus (Yeshua) did for you on the cross, and accept His death on the cross and resurrection was for you;
+- Believe what Jesus (Heb.
+Yeshua) did for you on the cross, and accept His death on the cross and resurrection was for you;

 - Confess Him as your Lord and Savior from this point forward.

-If you’d like to make Jesus (Yeshua) the Lord of your life, just repeat this prayer after me:
+If you’d like to accept Jesus (Yeshua) as the Lord and Savior of your life, just repeat this prayer after me:

 Dear Lord, thank You for opening my eyes to the truth of Your Word and for coming to earth, revealing to me Your love, dying for me on the cross, so that I can be forgiven of my sins, and rising again and going up into heaven, so You can be my Mediator, Advocate and High Priest with the Father.
 Thank you for my new life, and that one day, You will come back for me.
 I love you and I am looking forward for that day when we will finally meet one another face-to-face.
 Amen.